JedimEmO/dmat/tutorial/hello_world.md

 Observe that we changed the `text` method to `text_signal`.
 This lets us declare that the text content will not be a static value, but rather the latest value that the signal yields.
-It's useful to think of signals as a stream of values, where we can get the latest value at any time.
+It's useful to think of signals as a stream of values, but lossy so that we're only guaranteed to get the latest value.

 Now, this is not very different from our previous example, let's make it a bit more interesting.